OpenMDAO/OpenMDAO/openmdao/docs/features/grouping_components/src_indices.rst

 Inputs and outputs can be connected by promoting them to the same name, but what if your output is an array and you only want to connect part of it to your input?
-If you connect variables via promotion, your only choice is to set *src_indices* when you add your input variable to its component.
+If you connect variables via promotion, your must set *src_indices* when you add your input variable to its component.

 Usage